 Our business and operations may consume resources faster than we anticipate.
 In the future, we may need to raise additional funds through the issuance of new equity securities, debt or a combination of both.
 Additional financing may not be available on favorable terms or at all.
 If adequate funds are not available on acceptable terms, we may be unable to fund our capital requirements.
 If we issue new debt securities, the debt holders would have rights senior to holders of our common stock to make claims on our assets and the terms of any debt could restrict our operations, including our ability to pay dividends on our common stock.
 If we issue additional equity securities or securities convertible into equity securities, existing stockholders will experience dilution and the new equity securities could have rights senior to those of our common stock.
+Available financing, if needed, may also be impacted by the interest rate environment and recent and potential future increases to the federal funds rate.
 Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
 Thus, you bear the risk of our future securities offerings reducing the market price of our common stock and diluting their interest.